google/dopamine/docs/api_docs/python/train/launch_experiment.md

 #### Args:

-*   <b>`create_runner_fn`</b>: A function that takes as args a base directory and a function for creating an agent and returns a `Runner` like object.
+*   <b>`create_runner_fn`</b>: A function that takes as args a base directory and a function for creating an agent and returns a `Runner`-like object.
-*   <b>`create_agent_fn`</b>: A function that takes as args a Tensorflow session and a Gym Atari 2600 environment, and returns an agent.
+*   <b>`create_agent_fn`</b>: A function that takes as args a Tensorflow session and an Atari 2600 Gym environment, and returns an agent.